vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 **How does Long-ColBERT compare to RankGPT, cross-encoders, or re-ranking services?**
-It's a tradeoff between effectiveness and performance factors like cost and latency.
+It is a tradeoff between effectiveness and performance factors like cost and latency.

 **Can I combine ColBERT with reranking with cross-encoder models in Vespa?**